ASM Level Checks for Optimal Seizure Control During Pregnancy

 For other clinicians, this means continuously consulting with the neurologist and encouraging patients to follow their advice.
 It is essential to include ASM-level monitoring as part of the overarching pregnancy plan and engage all members of the care team.
 Educate your patients about the plan to test and manage their levels and provide them with a schedule of appointments to facilitate proper monitoring and management during this critical period.

-Monitoring Anti-seizure Medication (ASM) Levels During Pregnancy
+Monitoring Anti-Seizure Medication (ASM) Levels During Pregnancy

 Monitoring ASM levels is key to a safe pregnancy.
-To establish a patient's target level for optimal seizure control, the clinician will need to determine the therapeutic level based on their pre-pregnancy ASM regimen.
+To establish a patient's target level for optimal seizure control, the clinician will need to determine the individual’s ideal therapeutic level based on their pre-pregnancy ASM regimen, seizure control, and side-effects.
 It is most helpful to think of the individualized target level as a range.
-For instance, for Jacki Smith, their lamotrigine target concentration range may be 2.5-5.0 mcg/ml, but for Alex James, it may be 4.0-7.0 mcg/ml.
+Assuming seizures are stable, the target range is set at or slightly above the pre-conception level, recognizing that ASM levels will continue to decrease as pregnancy progresses.
+For instance, for Jacki Smith, the lamotrigine target concentration range may be 2.5-5.0 mcg/ml, but for Alex James, it may be 4.0-7.0 mcg/ml.
+Doses will need to be adjusted to maintain the individualized target range based on results of the blood levels.

 For ASMs that are highly protein-bound, free (unbound) levels are preferable when available (e.g., free phenytoin, free valproic acid, free carbamazepine, free phenobarbital).
 However, for most ASMs, monitoring of free levels is not required.